datasnakes/renv/README.md

 ## Usage

-Renv is currently in beta so there may be some issues if your R has been installed in a way other than the default.
+Renv is currently in beta and is only supported in Linux so there may be some issues if your R has been installed in a way other than the default.
 There are probably plenty of unforeseen bugs, misspellings, and general cases where the code could be more efficient.
 Please submit an [issue](https://github.com/datasnakes/renv/issues)